Table of Content

 So what steps were taken to alleviate such problems?

 For a quick fix, Col. Yount begins an investigation into the rifle’s finish and chrome plating of chambers.
-Also, he emphasizes advance shipments of repair parts and cleaning materials.
+Also, he emphasizes advance shipments of repair parts and cleaning kits.

 With the technical consultant teams submission of their report to the higher brass, they recommend the following actions be taken immediately;